-Excited to share our 2021 Thanksgiving menu and guide with you guys!
-This year I’m focusing in on make-ahead recipes, with tried and true classics…and a few new fun ones too.
-These are the recipes we all want to see most on our Thanksgiving table, but with a few surprises.
-We’ve got everything from cocktails to desserts, from buttery mashed potatoes to extra crispy sweet potatoes.
-We’ve included recipes like homemade parker house rolls, my favorite harvest salad, pudding pie, cranberry-thyme smash, and so much more.
+So excited to finally share our 2022 Thanksgiving menu and guide!
+This year I’m focusing on easy, make-ahead recipes, with tried and true classics…and a few new ones sprinkled in too.
+These are the recipes we all want to see most on our Thanksgiving table, along with a few new surprises.
+We’ve got everything from cocktails to desserts.
+We’ve included staples like buttery mashed potatoes and my favorite sweet potatoes.
+There are homemade croissants, no drippings gravy, my favorite kale and cranberry salad, balsamic brussels sprouts, molten chocolate pie, pecan cookies, a new Thanksgiving punch, and so much more.

-Let me know if you have any questions in the comments.
-Always happy to help!!
+Let me know if you have any questions.
+I’m here to help as best I can!

 Herb and Butter Roasted Turkey

 (I make this every year…it never fails me, so I’m not switching it up)

 Tip: make these all ahead of time and don’t stress about a thing